Transform Project: Changes Coming in Autumn 2020

 What is the project?

+The Transform Project is about streamlining the way our students get their qualifications: making it simpler, more focused and less pressurised.
 We realise that people lead busy lives, and that juggling a complicated study programme on top of everything else is a challenge.
-That’s why we have been planning these changes – to help our students succeed.
+That’s why we are planning to change the way we deliver our programmes from autumn 2020 – to help our students succeed.

-We have also been consulting with our key stakeholders throughout the many months of planning, including students, the Lead Student Representative, employers, External Examiners and professional statutory and regulatory bodies.
+We are working hard behind the scenes to bring this project to fruition.
+We have also been consulting with our key stakeholders throughout the many months of planning, including students, employers, External Examiners and professional statutory and regulatory bodies.
 We are very grateful to those who have helped us get this far by sharing their views and feedback through surveys and focus groups.

 The changes planned will ensure that UCEM graduates continue to meet the demands of the sector, and are the next generation to lead it.